Statement of Purpose

 We aim to develop each individual’s talents, abilities, skills and understanding, in order that they may live life to the full.
 We seek to do this:

-These aims have equal importance in providing students at Pield Heath with a breadth of curriculum, which fully meets the educational needs of each student within a supportive and structured environment with a high staff ratio and professional support
+These aims have equal importance in providing students at Pield Heath House School with a breadth of curriculum, which fully meets the educational needs of each student within a supportive and structured environment with a high staff ratio and professional support.

-Pield Heath intends to achieve and maintain these stated aims by having a high regard and respect for every human being:
+Pield Heath House School intends to achieve and maintain these stated aims by having a high regard and respect for every human being:

-• for each student at Pield Heath, regardless of his/her difficulty.
+- for each student at Pield Heath House School, regardless of his/her difficulty.

-• for each member of staff working at Pield Heath regardless of the nature of their contribution to the work.
+- for each member of staff working at Pield Heath House School regardless of the nature of their contribution to the work.

-• for each visitor to Pield Heath regardless of the purpose of their visit.
+- for each visitor to Pield Heath House School regardless of the purpose of their visit.

 Such regard leads to a sense of responsibility for our relationships and to an understanding of the need to care for our shared environment.